odil-io/odil-io/outlet/ideas.md

 # I D E A S

-Generally speaking just idea's about anything.
+Generally speaking idea's about anything.
 Possible or not.

 - **Automasation**
   - WP: Automaticly make a Test page available for developers.
 Sometimes you _do_ want to test on production.